terraform-redhat/terraform-provider-rhcs/docs/resources/cluster_rosa_hcp.md

 ### Required

+- `availability_zones` (List of String) Availability zones.
+This attribute is specifically applies for the Worker Node Pool and becomes irrelevant once the resource is created.
+Any modifications to the default Machine Pool should be made through the Terraform imported Machine Pool resource.
+For more details, refer to [Worker Node Pool in ROSA Cluster](../guides/worker-machine-pool.md)
 - `aws_account_id` (String) Identifier of the AWS account.
 After the creation of the resource, it is not possible to update the attribute value.
 - `aws_billing_account_id` (String) Identifier of the AWS account for billing.
 After the creation of the resource, it is not possible to update the attribute value.
+- `aws_subnet_ids` (List of String) AWS subnet IDs.
+After the creation of the resource, it is not possible to update the attribute value.
 - `cloud_region` (String) AWS region identifier, for example 'us-east-1'.
 - `name` (String) Name of the cluster.
 Cannot exceed 15 characters in length.
 After the creation of the resource, it is not possible to update the attribute value.
+- `sts` (Attributes) STS configuration. (see [below for nested schema](#nestedatt--sts))

 ### Optional

-- `availability_zones` (List of String) Availability zones.
-This attribute is specifically applies for the Worker Node Pool and becomes irrelevant once the resource is created.
-Any modifications to the default Machine Pool should be made through the Terraform imported Machine Pool resource.
-For more details, refer to [Worker Node Pool in ROSA Cluster](../guides/worker-machine-pool.md)
-- `aws_subnet_ids` (List of String) AWS subnet IDs.
-After the creation of the resource, it is not possible to update the attribute value.
 - `channel_group` (String) Name of the channel group where you select the OpenShift cluster version, for example 'stable'.
 For ROSA, only 'stable' is supported.
 After the creation of the resource, it is not possible to update the attribute value.
 - `compute_machine_type` (String) Identifies the machine type used by the initial worker nodes, for example `m5.xlarge`.
 Use the `rhcs_machine_types` data source to find the possible values.
 This attribute is specifically applies for the Worker Node Pool and becomes irrelevant once the resource is created.
 Any modifications to the default Machine Pool should be made through the Terraform imported Machine Pool resource.
 For more details, refer to [Worker Node Pool in ROSA Cluster](../guides/worker-machine-pool.md)
 - `destroy_timeout` (Number) This value sets the maximum duration in minutes to allow for destroying resources.
 Default value is 60 minutes.